spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 ## Perform On-Demand Patching

-You can request an OS patch on-demand after you have created your cluster.
-This option provides a way for you to perform an immediate update.
+You can request an on-demand OS patch after creating a cluster.
+This option allows you to you to perform immediate updates.

 ### Limitations

 - This operation is not available for existing Kubernetes clusters imported into Palette.
-- This operation is not available or work as expected for managed Kubernetes Services such as EKS and AKS.
+- This operation is not available for managed Kubernetes Services such as EKS and AKS.
-  - For EKS clusters, an OS update can be triggered from Palette.
-This would initiate a request on AWS to update cluster node groups to the latest patch version.
+  - For EKS clusters, you can trigger OS updates from Palette.
+This would request AWS to update cluster node groups to the latest patch version.

 ### Prerequisite